AnnaMariaL/DengueSim/README.md

 )
  ```
 This approach ensures that CMake searches common system locations, Homebrew symlinks, and local installations.
-You may need to **adjust these paths** to match where GSL is installed on your machine.
+You may need to **adjust these paths** to match where the GSL is installed on your machine.

 4. **Compile the executable:**

+You can now compile the model using `make`.
+The optional `-j` flag specifies how many CPU cores to use during compilation — for example:

 ```bash
 make -j10
 ```

-This will produce `build/denguesim`.
+This will run the build using 10 threads in parallel and will produce `build/denguesim`.
+Feel free to adjust the number (e.g., `-j4`, `-j8`, etc.) based on how many cores your machine has.

 ## Running the simulation

 Once you have compiled `denguesim`, you can run it.
+**Note:** A full explanation of all command-line arguments is provided in the next section.

 If no command-line parameters are provided, the IBM uses the following **default values**:

-**Note:** A full explanation of all command-line arguments is provided in the next section.

 ```text
 -seed: 42